Table Of Content

 • Emotional stressors are particularly evident in teens and adults.
 Factors such as relationship challenges, social pressures, academic or work demands, financial concerns, and the constant influx of digital information can all contribute to increased emotional stress.

-Chronic stress can overload the HPA axis (Hypothalamus-Pituitary-Adrenal axis), the body’s main stress-response system that typically handles short bursts of stress by releasing cortisol and other hormones.
-When stress persists, the HPA axis remains continuously activated, leading to elevated cortisol levels that can cause dysregulation.
-This results in the nervous system being stuck in “fight-or-flight” mode, contributing to fatigue, anxiety, weakened immunity, and other symptoms.
+Chronic stress can overload the HPA axis (Hypothalamus-Pituitary-Adrenal axis), the body’s primary stress-response system, which typically handles short bursts of stress by releasing cortisol and other hormones.
+When stress persists, the HPA axis remains continuously activated, resulting in elevated cortisol levels that can lead to dysregulation.
+This results in the nervous system being stuck in “fight-or-flight” mode, contributing to fatigue, anxiety, weakened immunity, and other traits.

 “The Perfect Storm” of Factors That Contribute to Your Child’s Sensory Overload